These materials were developed by Kenneth E. Foote and Donald

 in different layers.
 Layers are functionally related map features.

-raster data requires less processing than vector data, but it consumes
+raster data requires less processing than vector data, but it

 more computer storage space.
 Scanning remote sensors on satellites